-However, according to the U.S. Department of State, the rate of violent crime is about the same as most other African countries, and the chances of being a victim are the same as a major American city.
-Still, while in Mozambique, you should be just as cautious as if you were anywhere else in Africa.
+However, according to the U.S. Department of State, the rate of violent crime is about the same as most other African countries, and the chances of being a victim are the same as any major American city.
+Still, while traveling in Mozambique, you should always be cautious of your surroundings and your belongings.

 Maputo's coastal road (Avenida Marginal) has seen a spike in crime, and should be avoided, especially between the Southern Sun Hotel (the old Holiday Inn) and the Waterfront Restaurant.
-Pedestrians and joggers have been mugged there, even in daylight.
+People have been mugged there in daylight.

 Although coastal resort towns are much safer than the big cities, they are not crime-free.
 South African tourists have reported being robbed in the southern province of Inhambane and in the town of Chissibuca.